Development Issues

 Top Previous Next

 Since DTWAIN operates as a generic Windows 32 or 64 bit Dynamic Link Library (DLL), any Windows environment that allows calls to external DLL's can use DTWAIN.
-This includes Visual Basic, Delphi, FoxPro, C#, Perl, Access, Java (using JNI), and many others.
-If you are already familiar with how to use third-party DLL's within your application, you can skip this topic.
+This includes Visual Basic, Delphi, C#, Python, Perl, Java (using JNI), and many others.

 Before starting, you must make sure that the DTWAIN DLL file is available either in your application's executable directory, or one of the directories specified on your system PATH.
 The reason for this is that your program will attempt to issue calls to the DTWAIN DLL, and if the DLL can't be found by the operating system, the call will fail and the program more than likely will terminate with an error.